 Announcing the 2015 Competition Winners The Society February 1, 2015 From the Society, High School Submissions, Poetry 2 Comments First Prize ($500): Reid McGrath Winning Poems: “Tares in the Wheat” “A Recurring Dream, Vanquished” “Retreating Snow” “Lamenting Our Complicity in the Installation of Suicide Nets” “Three Trojan Perspectives” Second Prize ($100): James Sale Winning Poems: “Apollo Builds Troy with His Lyre” “The Commissars Oppose Falun Gong” “Noah Survives Cancer” Third Prize ($100): Mike Ruskovich Winning Poems: “The Greatest Wall of China” “The River Wye” “Nuclear Thinking” “Interpretation” Fourth Prize ($100): Bruce Dale Wise Winning Poems: “A Father’s Poem” “610 Office” “A Guy Flopped Out upon a Tile Floor” “The Little Kindnesses” “I Saw a Giant Train” High School Prize ($100): Darlene Wolenski “A Battle of Good versus Evil Part I” “A Battle of Good versus Evil Part II” “A Battle of Good versus Evil Part III” High School Prize ($100): Abigail Zhong “My Friend” “The Shore” “Icarus Rising” Honorable Mentions: Ron L. Hodges “Shadow of the Laogai” “A Plea to Scylla” “Adrift in the Sea” Ellen Lou “Just a Dream Part I” “Just a Dream Part II” “Just a Dream Part III” “An Ode to New Beginnings” All of the above winning poems are featured on this website or will be featured within the next few months.
 All poems of the first and second prize winners and most of the other poems will also be featured in the Society’s 2015 Journal, due out in late Winter.
 Note: The scheduled essay prize was eliminated due to lack of submissions and was replaced with an additional high school prize this year.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses james sale February 1, 2015 Congratulations to Reid McGrath, a worthy winner, delighted for you.
 Reply NealD May 28, 2015 Hearty congratulations, Reid McGrath.
 Reply Leave a Reply to NealD Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.